 Elizabeth is a third year PhD student under Dr. Leach’s supervision in the Forensic Psychology program.
 She received her Bachelor of Arts (Honours) in Psychology from Carleton University and her Master of Arts in Criminology from UOIT.
 Currently, she is examining elements of lie detection decisions and the components that make up deceptive accounts.

 Lyndsay Woolridge, Graduate Student – PhD 3

 Lyndsay is a third year Direct Entry PhD student in the Forensic Psychology program.
 After completing her Bachelor of Arts (Honours) in Linguistics and Psychology at Queen’s University, she obtained a Master of Arts in Linguistics from York University under the supervision of Dr. Philipp Angermeyer.
 Her primary area of interest surrounds the impact of language proficiency on the ability to detect deception.
 She is currently overseeing a research project examining whether lie-tellers’ misattributions about the source of their physiological arousal can affect their ability to deceive.
 Her research interests also include investigative interviewing, intercultural communication, and forensic linguistics.

-Ruqqiyah is in her 2nd year of studies at UOIT, majoring in Exercise Science in the program Kinesiology.
+Meg is a second year student at UOIT, majoring in Forensic Psychology.
 She volunteers as a Research Assistant and assists with the various studies within the lab.
-After graduating, she plans to pursue a career in medicine, specifically pediatric neurology.
+After graduating, she plans to pursue a master degree in either Clinical Psychology or Forensic Psychology.

-Aspyn is a 4th year student at UOIT, double majoring in Forensic Psychology and Criminology.
+Taylor is a 4th year student at UOIT, majoring in Forensic Psychology with a minor in Criminology and Justice.
 She works as a Research Assistant and helps to run various studies within the lab.
-After graduating, she plans to pursue a master degree in Forensic Psychology.
+After graduating, she plans to pursue a master degree in either Clinical Psychology or Counselling Psychology.